 In order to start a hair damage compensation claim, you can simply pick up the phone and speak to one of our hair damage compensation experts.
 Our fully trained team will listen to your story with sympathy, and more than likely ask some questions pertaining to your experience.
 This is done to try and find out all the facts of the case, so it is important that you answer any question you ask to the best of your abilities, as the answers you give may affect your case.
 If you do not remember something, or do not know an answer, then you should simply advise us of this.
 There are no ‘right’ and ‘wrong’ answers; just being honest will be enough for us to ascertain whether you may have a claim for compensation.

-At this point, we will take you through the details of the no win no fee agreement, so you can see how this works, and once this has been signed then the solicitor will be able to work on your behalf to start the claim.
+At this point, we will take you through the details of the no win no fee agreement, so you can see how this works, and once this has been signed then a solicitor from our panel will be able to work on your behalf to start the claim.
 The hair damage solicitor will more than likely ask you to attend an appointment, whereupon a medical professional will assess your damaged hair or scalp in order to determine the extent of the damage, the prognosis for recovery as well as how it has affected you both physically and emotionally.
 This independent appointment can be made in a place that is local to you, so that you will not have to travel too far and be further inconvenienced.
-Your solicitor, upon receiving the independent report, will then begin to build your hair damage compensation case, putting together your account, any witness statements and the medical evidence into a compelling case for compensation.
+Your solicitor, upon receiving the independent injury report, will then begin to build your hair damage compensation case, putting together your account, any witness statements and the medical evidence into a compelling case for compensation.

 You may not realise it, but the initial damage to your hair is not the only thing you will be able to claim for as a result of your hair damage.
 You may be able to claim for the following: